EmiLyWorkshop/EmiLy/index.md

 - Bring together European teams working in emission imaging
 - Create or strengthen connections and collaborations
-- Give young researchers the opportunity to present their work and meet leading researchers in the field in a friendly and restrained environment
+- Give young researchers the opportunity to present their work and meet leading researchers in the field in a friendly environment

 ## Topics

 - New developments in detectors
 - Acquisition modeling, tomographic reconstruction